andrsvlz/openmoxie-ollama/README.md

     https://docs.docker.com/get-started/get-docker/

-2. In PowerShell / bash  Clone and build the repository (Downloads llama3.2:3b - 2gb)
+2. In PowerShell or bash:  Clone or download and build the repository (Downloads llama3.2:3b - 2gb)

+    clone:

     ```powershell